 - 142 The subschema description in DBDIR (SSIA) has been destroyed.
-Repeat BGSSIA run. - 144 The DML statement specifies a different subschema from the one specified in the current READY statement (subschema reference). - 145 The subschema specified in the READY statement cannot be processed because it does not match the current status of the schema (subschema DDL compilation and/or BGSSIA run missing after database restructuring), or the READY statement is rejected because the UDS/SQL version does not match the database: - The database was set for the year-2000-compatible processing of two-digit year fields or this setting was not correctly removed.
-Therefore the statement can only be processed with a UDS/SQL version as of V2.0B30. - A subschema contains national Daten (Unicode: UTF-16, PICTURE N, USAGE NATIONAL).
-Therefore it may only be processed with a version as of UDS/SQL V2.5.
+Repeat BGSSIA - The DML statement specifies a different subschema from the one specified in the current READY statement (subschema reference). - The subschema specified in the READY statement cannot be processed because it does not match the current status of the schema (subschema DDL compilation and/or BGSSIA run missing after database restructuring), or the READY statement is rejected because the UDS/SQL version does not match the database: - The database was set for the year-2000-compatible processing of two-digit year fields or this setting was not correctly removed.
+Therefore the statement can only be processed with a UDS/SQL version as of V2.0B30. - A subschema contains national data (Unicode: UTF-16, PICTURE N, USAGE NATIONAL).
+Therefore it may only be processed with a version as of UDS/SQL V2.5. - A subschema contains BINARY 63 data (TYPE IS FIXED REAL BINARY 63).
+Therefore it may only be processed with a version as of UDS/SQL V2.9.